PhilaNgcamu/create-react-app/ManagingState/README.md

    - Typing: Form has an enabled "Submit" button.
    - Submitting: Form is completely disabled.
 Spinner is shown.
    - Success: "Thank you" message is shown instead of a form.
-   - Error.
-Same as Typing state, but with an extra error message.
+   - Error: Same as Typing state, but with an extra error message.
 2. **Determine** what triggers those state changes.
 3. **Represent** the state in memory using `useState`.
 4. **Remove** any non-essential state variables.